Action Point 16 - Strategy to develop a regional mechanism to detect and review safety signals

 Mapping of ADR reporting forms against the core variables identified by WHO

-- SEARN members to share with the IPC Collaborating Centre information about their activities, successes, challenges, etc., which can also be done through sharing their national pharmacovigilance newsletters to provide content for the regional newsletter.
+The IPC collaborating center initiated a regional newsletter to facilitate information sharing on pharmacovigilance between SEARN members.
+SEARN members should share with IPC information about their activities, successes, challenges, etc. This can also be achieved through sharing the national pharmacovigilance newsletters

 Next steps